An ode to Nene at PSG and his ‘right man, wrong time’ act at West Ham

-In a sense, having had him on board for those few months only adds to the frustration of lacking that exact sort of player in years past.
+In a sense, having had him on board for those few months only added to the frustration of lacking that exact sort of player in the years that followed.

 There has been a ‘let’s see what you could have won’ element to West Ham’s creative players in the Premier League era – yes, even with Ljungberg – and this can be frustrating.